 What are the requirements for a free dress and accessories?

-- Sign up in February (specific dates yet to be announced) for an assigned time slot
+- Sign up beginning February 7 at 6am for an assigned time slot

 - Show up during your selected time slot on the day of the event (if you arrive before, you will not be able to shop until your time slot)